d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \vspace{0.2in}

-3. Which variable is the explanatory variable?
+3. Which variable is the explanatory variable in the side-by-side box plots?
 Response variable?

 \vspace{0.5in}